 There are many great spots in western Pennsylvania’s McConnells Mill State Park.
 Some are well known, like McConnell’s Mill Covered Bridge and Hell’s Hollow Falls.
 However, there are other spots that aren’t even featured on the park map.
 Breakneck Falls is one of the latter.

-If you make a mistake and park at the end of Breakneck Bridge Road, it’s a six-tenths of a mile walk along this abandoned road to Breakneck Bridge, and then another two-tenths of a mile to the trailhead.
+If you make a mistake and park at the opposite end of Breakneck Bridge Road, near Cleland Rock, it’s a six-tenths of a mile walk along this abandoned road to Breakneck Bridge, and then another two-tenths of a mile to the trailhead.

 [Click here for information about how to use the coordinates in this article to find your destination.]

 Hiking to Breakneck Falls